rackerlabs/support-how-to/content/how-to/cloud-load-balancers/content-caching-for-cloud-load-balancers/index.md

 #### Can I exclude specific file types?

 Yes.
-The **Cache-Control** header may be set to **no-cache** for requests for the file types you don't want cached.
+You can set the **Cache-Control** header to `no-cache` for requests for the file types you don't want cached.

-You can set this header in apache by adding a config block similar to the following.
+Set this header in Apache&reg; by adding a configuration block similar to the following example:

 **Note**: Replace **ico|flv|jpg|jpeg** with the desired extensions you want to bypass, making sure to put a **\|** character between them.